What is the Agile Manifesto?

-The Agile Manifesto was written in February of 2001 by seventeen independent-minded software practitioners .
-While the participants didn't agree about much, they found consensus around four main values.
+The Agile Manifesto was written in 2001 by seventeen independent-minded software practitioners.
+While the participants didn’t often agree, they did find consensus around four core values.

 Individuals and interactions over processes and tools